maartenba/maartenba.github.io/_posts/2018-06-14-how-http-chunked-encoding-was-killing-a-request.markdown

 ### Part 4: being confused about PInvoke

 Looking at all the code snippets, things seemed quite okay.
 Yet the profiler shows differently.
-ANd reality, too - the request takes too much time to execute!
+And reality, too - the request takes too much time to execute!

 So let's circle back to our observations and look into the `ExplicitFlush` method, in the `System.Web.Hosting.IIS7WorkerRequest`.
 Good thing is that the [source code is available](https://referencesource.microsoft.com/#System.Web/Hosting/IIS7WorkerRequest.cs,d0d1bd65a6f428fa)!